elusivecodes/FrostDateTime/README.md

 - `dateString` is a string representing the date you are parsing.
 - `options` is an object containing properties to define the new date.
-    - `locale` is a string representing the localeof the date, and will default to the system locale.
+    - `locale` is a string representing the locale of the date, and will default to English.
-    - `timeZone` is a string representing the time zone of the date, and will default to the system time zone (unless a time zone is specified in the `dateString`).
+    - `timeZone` is a string representing the time zone of the date, and will default to the system time zone.

+The `dateString` must be in *yyyy-MM-dd'T'HH:mm:ss.SSSxxx*" format and in English.

-If the `dateString` contains time zone or offset information, and the `timeZone` option is also passed, the created *DateTime* will be converted to the new `timeZone`, otherwise the `timeZone` will be used during date creation.
+If the `timeZone` option is also passed, the created *DateTime* will be converted to the new `timeZone`.

 The `isValid` property on the created *DateTime* object can be used to determine whether a formatted string was a valid date.